 - red or green for outside the safe fairway

-- IALA prescribes that colors of lights must correspond to the color scheme of the respective region (A or B)
+- IALA prescribes that the colors of lights must correspond to the color scheme of the respective region (A or B)